-|The Relationship Between Scapular Dyskinesis and Generalized Joint Hyper Mobility in Young Women|
+|The Relationship Between Scapular Dyskinesis and Generalized Joint Hypermobility in Young Women|

 |Afsun Nodehi Moghadam1, Maryam Moghadam Salimi2, Enayatolah Bakhshi3|

-|1Department of Physiotherapy, Rofeideh rehabilitation hospital, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran
+|1Department of Physiotherapy, Rofeideh Rehabilitation Hospital, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran

+2Department of Physiotherapy, Tabriz University of Medical Sciences, Tabriz, Iran.
 3Department of Statistics, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran

 Viewed : 1984 times

 Downloaded : 4295 times.

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Objectives: Individuals with Generalized joint hyper mobility (GJH) have more range of motion in shoulder and less shoulder stability.
-Scapular dyskinesisis likely to be a consequence of stabilizing scapular muscle weakness .
-This study intends to identify the relationship between GJH and scapular dyskinesis in young women.
+Objectives: Individuals with generalized joint hypermobility (GJH) have motions beyond the normal range in the shoulder, and less shoulder stability.
+Scapular dyskinesis is likely to be a consequence of weakness in scapular stabilizer muscle.
+This study intended to identify the relationship between GJH and scapular dyskinesis in young women.

 Cite By, Google Scholar